chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/keycloak-identity.md

 ## Learn more

 For more information about how assumable identities work in Chainguard, check out our [conceptual overview of assumable identities](/chainguard/chainguard-enforce/iam-groups/assumable-ids/).
 Additionally, the Terraform documentation includes a section on [recommended best practices](https://developer.hashicorp.com/terraform/cloud-docs/recommended-practices) which you can refer to if you'd like to build on this Terraform configuration for a production environment.
 For more information about OIDC you can find a lot of documentation on the [OpenID Foundation website](https://openid.net/).
-For Keycloak specific information, see the [Keycloak docs](https://www.keycloak.org/documentation)
+For Keycloak specific information, we encourage you to check out the [official Keycloak documentation](https://www.keycloak.org/documentation)